Watch a High-Speed Cheetah vs. Antelope Pursuit in the Breathtaking African Plains

 Written by Angie Menjivar

 Prey animals don’t have a lot of defenses to work with.
 Sometimes, the best they can do is run and hope they make it out alive.
-In the video at the bottom of the page, an antelope makes a run for it.
+In this video, an antelope makes a run for it.
 But hot in the pursuit are a couple of speedy cheetahs.

 How Do Cheetahs Hunt Their Prey?